ulsmith/cerberus-cli/README.md

 * Meta data collection, builds the project based on the answers.
 * Structure setup, configures the folder structure required for CerberusMVC to function.
-* Creates a project structure from a know template (AWS only supported at present, others to follow).
+* Creates a project structure from a know template (AWS, Express or Socket.IO).
 * Configures a package.json file with required information for the node project.
 * Configures a template.yaml file for AWS SAM (AWS architectures only).
 * Configures a swagger.json file for local swagger docker container (requires docker/docker-compose).